U.S. Bicycle Route 66: History

 US 66 was created in 1926 as part of the U.S. Highway System and came to be known as the "Mother Road", appearing in various pieces of popular media.
 It was replaced by segments of the Interstate Highway System and decommissioned in 1985.
 Since then, the highway has been a popular tourist route and used by cities along its route for promotional campaigns.

 The US 66 corridor had long been popular with long-distance cyclists, including tourists from outside the United States.
 State and local governments along the route had developed preserved sections of the old highway, along with nearby roads, into multi-use bicycle, pedestrian, and equestrian paths and trails, but the corridor lacked a national designation.
 Beginning in 2003, the American Association of State Highway and Transportation Officials (AASHTO) along with the Adventure Cycling Association developed a U.S. Bicycle Route network plan that was later approved by the former in 2008.
 The initial plan outlined a general corridor for U.S. Bicycle Route 66 between Los Angeles and Chicago.
 Earlier versions of the plan had omitted USBR 66, instead splitting it between other routes, or had an extended version that terminated in Wisconsin.

 Cycling advocates and local tourism boards began campaigning for the official designation of USBR 66 in 2013, focusing first on Kansas and Oklahoma.
 The Adventure Cycling Association later published a bicycle route for the entire US 66 corridor in 2015 and began promoting a U.S. Bicycle Route designation for the corridor.
 In early 2018, the Missouri Department of Transportation and Missouri Federation Bike and Pedestrian Association began petitioning local governments and businesses for their support of the USBR 66 application.
 Officials in Kansas also submitted their own application.
 The designation was approved by AASHTO on May 22, 2018.

 The Kansas and Missouri sections of USBR 66 was dedicated by transportation officials from both states on June 17, 2018, at Schifferdecker Park in Joplin, Missouri, and was commemorated with a six-day bicycle tour of the route.

 The California section was approved by AASHTO in 2021.

 The Oklahoma section was announced by Adventure Cycling Association on June 28, 2022.
+The first signs were installed on 11th Street in Tulsa in May 2023.